NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 8.md

 About four thousand were there.
 He dismissed them.

 ###### 10
-And he immediately got into the boat with his disciples and went to the district of Dalmanutha.The Leaven of the Pharisees and Herod
+And he immediately got into the boat with his disciples and went to the district of Dalmanutha.

+### The Leaven of the Pharisees and Herod

 ###### 11
 The Pharisees came and began to argue with him, demanding of him a sign from heaven to test him.